Written by Dauphin

 “You are no longer a boy.
 You are a girl.
 I see that you want to wear dresses now.
 I suppose girls are better at dressing than boys.
 I think you should wear some pretty white tights with that dress”

 I ran into my room and sat down on my bed, staring at the mirror.
 I was no longer a boy.
 I was a girl.
 That’s what Mum said.
-She had managed to transfer the way I looked into a girl, and what’s worse, she manage to make me think that I was a girl.
+She had managed to transfer the way I looked into a girl, and what’s worse, she manages to make me think that I was a girl.

 It was the day before school.
 Mum said that we had to do something about our hair.
 She dragged us all to the hairdressers.
 My sisters were so happy at the hairdressers.
 To them, it was better than being at some amusement park.
-I was more aware at people’s reactions to me.
+I was more aware of people’s reactions to me.
 People would praise mum that she had three well-behaved and pretty daughters.
 They asked me was I look forward to being at school and did I like boys yet?

 During the last few months, my hair has grown a lot.
 I understood why everyone thought I was a girl.
 I acted like one.
 I couldn’t tell them that I was once a boy, but now I’m a girl.
 They would never understand it.

 The hairdresser and I looked at Mum.
 Did she say “it”?
-Yes she did.
+Yes, she did.
 I was no longer her son.
 I was no longer her daughter.
 I was no longer the boy.
 I was no longer the girl.
 I was “it”